NavazishS/documentation/INSTRUCTIONS.md

 ### GitOps Deployment

 1. ArgoCD watches for changes in the Git repository.
-2. When the Docker image changes, ArgoCD deploys the new version to Minikube.
+2. When the Docker image changes are updated to the deployment manifest file, ArgoCD deploys the new version to Minikube.

 ## Instructions